ZeroPie/JsThings/README.md

 ### Dynamic Scope

-Function resolves references to variables dynamically depending on where it is called Theoretical Example:
+Flexible: Function resolves references to variables dynamically depending on where it is called Theoretical Example:
 ```js
 function wat() {